nvhoanganh/demotron-anthony/README.md

     // rest of the file..
 ```

--   NR only reports unhandled exceptions, since our ExpressJS has Error handler middleware, we will need to manually report exceptions to New Relic by modifying `/front-end/helpers/index.js` file
+-   Since our ExpressJS has Error handler middleware, all exceptions are handled and because New Relic only reports unhandled exceptions, we will need to manually report exceptions to New Relic by modifying `/front-end/helpers/index.js` file

 ```javascript
 // initialize newrelic